tensorthoughts/allidb/README.md

 ### 3. **Built-in LLM Integration**

-Here's another thing: AlliDB doesn't just store vectors—it actually generates them for you:
+Here's another thing: AlliDB doesn't just store vectors, it actually generates them for you:

 - **Embedding Generation**: Native support for OpenAI, Ollama, and custom providers
 - **Entity Extraction**: Automatic extraction of entities and relationships from text